technofocus-pte/mgrtdvopsghdepth/Lab01/Lab1.md

 ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image24.png)

 13. Verify GEC Org Admin Permissions.
-If you can list org repos, you’re properly authenticated and ready.Replace ORG-NAME with your organization name and then run it.
+If you can list org repos, you’re properly authenticated and ready.Replace ORG-NAME with your organization name and then run it. ( eg : GitHub organization name is -devopstogtihubXXXX-XXXX is unique number)

   +++gh repo list ORG-NAME+++